-After signing up for a Minnesota Medicare Advantage plan, beneficiaries use a medical card provided by the insurance company when seeking medical care.
+After signing up for a Minnesota Medicare Advantage plan, beneficiaries use a medical card the insurance company provides when seeking medical care.
 Private insurers administer the health plans, but beneficiaries keep their Original Medicare red, white, and blue card and are still Medicare beneficiaries under the Centers for Medicare and Medicaid Services.
-Beneficiaries are still entitled to full Part A and Part B coverage.
+Beneficiaries are still entitled to complete Part A and Part B coverage.

 A few quick facts about Minnesota Medicare Part C plans:

-- Medicare Advantage plans often include wellness benefits like Silver Sneaker memberships and coverage for dental, vision and hearing services.
+- Medicare Advantage plans often include wellness benefits like Silver Sneaker memberships and dental, vision, and hearing services coverage.

 - Medicare Advantage Prescription Drug plans, also known as MAPD, include prescription drug coverage.

 - Many Advantage plans require beneficiaries to see network providers.

 - Medicare Part C is becoming more popular with beneficiaries in Minnesota and many other states.

 - An insurance agent can help beneficiaries select the right Advantage plan for their budget and health care needs.